‘Game Of Thrones’ Fans Excited As Spin-Off Or Prequel Extremely Likely

 “We all had dinner last night, and we were all saying we should go do different things.
 The characters who maybe will survive, there’s always going to be this temptation to keep doing it, to do the spin-off show or do the sequel show and everything.
 And I think HBO might well do one.”

-It may also be remembered that back in December, HBO’s CEO Richard Plepner was fairly optimistic about the future of Game of Thrones, as the Independent reported.
+It may also be remembered that back in December, HBO’s CEO Richard Plepner was fairly optimistic about the future of Game of Thrones, as The Independent reported.
 He said that while HBO’s goal at that time was to create the very best possible end to the series that they could, they nevertheless realized that the unique energy they had created on this show would do well if it was carried on.

 “There might be some brand extensions that would be exciting.
 It certain has not escaped the producers.
 Right now we’re focused on finishing the series with the kind of energy and excitement that everyone has come to expect.
 We’re going to do that while at the same time parallel processing very embryonic stages of other possibilities.”

-Fans have been talking about what kind of plot a new Game of Thrones project would have and the Inquisitr reported that the show could focus on different things, such as the works of George R.R.
+Fans have been talking about what kind of plot a new Game of Thrones project would have and the Inquisitr reports that the show could focus on different things, such as the works of George R.R.
 Martin or even the reign of the Mad King, but there are many different paths that this new show could take.

 What would be your favorite possible outcome for Game of Thrones and would you most like to see a Game of Thrones prequel or a spin-off and why?